nipy/nitime/doc/examples/multi_taper_spectral_estimation.rst

 leakage) they are all superior in both of these respects to the boxcar window used in the naive periodogram.

-The inefficiency problem can be solved by treating different parts of the signal as different samples from the same distribution.
-In this method, a shorter sliding window is applied to different parts of the signal and the windowed spectrum is averaged from these different samples.
-This is sometimes referred to as Welch's periodogram [Welch1967]_ and it is the default method used in :func:`algorithms.get_spectra` (with the hanning window as the window function used and no overlap between the windows).

 However, this approach trades off reliability for the resolution of measurement